 What does Family Paths offer?

-Parenting is 24/7 and so is our Parent Support Hotline.
+Parenting is 24/7 and so is our Parenting Stress Helpline.
 If you have any parenting concerns or questions, start off by calling us, anytime, day or night at 800-829-3777.
 Our trained telephone counselors will listen to your concerns and can offer suggestions to help.
 We can also refer you and/or your child to our other programs and services – including mental health treatment, family and parent yoga, and parenting classes.
 We also have an extensive database of family related resources throughout the county that can help meet your immediate needs

 I think my child needs to see someone for therapy.
 Can I bring my child to your office?

 All our first time assessments are done over the phone.
 We need to know the details of the main issues so that we can choose the therapist or program that best suits your child’s needs.
-Start by calling our Hotline at 800-829-3777.
-A hotline counselor will ask preliminary questions to determine which program might be best.
+Start by calling our Parenting Stress Helpline at 800-829-3777.
+A helpline counselor will ask preliminary questions to determine which program might be best.
 We can also refer them to other agencies in Alameda County.

 My child seems angry or sad all the time.
 Is this normal?